 No. I think the dealers I see all the time must think I do, but I don’t want to.
 For me, it would take the thrill out of the hunt.

 That would depend when you ask me.
 My biggest “score” so far was a room-size, handmade Tibetan rug I found at a charity sale – for $35.
 When I took it to be cleaned and they rolled it out, everyone in the rug store gathered round the rug staring at it.
 It’s worth thousands of dollars.
 But I’m just as happy when I find something smaller that I can use.

 Do you ever write about antiques?

 They show up in my short stories.
 I guess that’s inevitable.
-I’m still revising a story that features a man who collects American shelf clocks with wooden works.
+I’m currently revising a story that features a man who collects American shelf clocks with wooden works.

-I briefly wrote an antiques and collectibles newsletter for Gannett Newspapers.
-I was also an editor at Almanac magazine.
+I briefly wrote an antiques and collectibles newsletter for Gannett Newspapers, Collector’s Source.
+I was also an editor and feature writer at Almanac magazine.
 I interviewed a lot of collectors for both of those publications.
 I’ve been to quite a few states interviewing collectors, and the inimitable collectibles/antiques guru Ralph Kovel once had me picked up at the airport in his ancient Rolls-Royce Silver Cloud driven by a friend of his dressed as a chauffeur.